Composite Enclaves: Towards Disaggregated Trusted Execution: Security Analysis

 \section{Security Analysis}

-In this section, we informally analyze the security of \name.
-We split the security analysis in three separate parts.
-First, we show how isolation from a malicious OS and other malicious peripherals is achieved.
-Then we analyze the attacker-controlled life cycle events of platform-wide enclaves, and finally, we discuss the security of platform-wide attestation.
+In this section, we informally analyze the security of \name{}s.
+First, we show how isolation from a malicious OS (\textbf{G1}) and malicious \sphw (\textbf{G2}) is achieved including a number of relevant side-channel attacks.
+Then we analyze the life cycle events of \nameenclave{}s and discuss the security of the attestation of \name{}s (\textbf{G3}).